-In the left and right panels in Figure~\ref{fig:MLs3fig}, it is found that if subhalos have cusped dark matter densities, tidal stripping does not alter so much the both scaling relations for $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-M_\ast$ and $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-\langle\mathrm{[Fe/H]}\rangle$.
-Instead, as for subhalos which have constant density cores, $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}$ is changed more clearly.
-In the middle panel, on the other hand, we find that a stellar mass embedded in a cusped dark matter halo is decreased prominently by tidal stripping.
+The left and middle panels of Figure~\ref{fig:MLs3fig} indicate that for subhalos with cuspy dark matter, tidal stripping does not alter much either scaling relation for $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-M_\ast$ and $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-\langle\mathrm{[Fe/H]}\rangle$.
+Instead, for subhalos with constant density cores, $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}$ is changed more clearly.
+In the right panel, on the other hand, we find that a stellar mass embedded in a cuspy dark matter halo is decreased prominently by tidal stripping.
 These apparent counter-intuitive results are already discussed by \citet[][see also~\citealt{2008ApJ...673..226P}]{2015MNRAS.449L..46E}.
 They interpreted that most of particles tagged as `stars' in a cored dark matter halo are associated to the most-bound dark matter particles, whilst a small fraction of stars are associated to dark matter particles with high binding energy in a cusped dark matter halo.
-In short, Figure~\ref{fig:MLs3fig}, dwarf galaxies associated with cusped dark matter halos are tidally evolved so that they do not change two scaling relations~(i.e., $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-M_\ast$ and $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}-\langle\mathrm{[Fe/H]}\rangle$) but do change MZR.
+In short, Figure~\ref{fig:MLs3fig} indicates that the tidal evolution of dwarf galaxies with cuspy halos does not affect the scaling relations of ML with stellar mass and with metallicity, but does affect the MZR.
 These results are consistent with the results from cosmological hydrodynamical simulations~\citep{2018MNRAS.476.3816F}.
 Interestingly, the presence of negative metallicity gradients can potentially amplify the above results.
 Moreover, the results imply that the large scatter of metallicity at the faint-end of the MZR can be explained by tidal stripping of less-massive satellites associated with cuspy dark matter halos, even though this scatter can also be caused by the lack of data to properly measure stellar mass and metallicity.